First-Time Buyer's Guide to Better Credit

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of an individual with a superior credit score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over time could be more than double the amount of an individual having a better FICO score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit history.
+Call us at 940-483-1090 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt sitting on a single card.
+But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the most of your debt transferred to one card.

-- Chain store cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always beware of holding a large balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.
+- Apply for service station cards or retail credit.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid keeping a high balance for more than a couple of months because these types of cards usually have a surprising interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, make sure you pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Century 21 Judge Fite Company, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Century 21 Judge Fite Company, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.